 The Church Biography (Wikipedia)

-The Church are an Australian psychedelic rock band formed in Sydney in 1980.
+The Church, an Australian alternative rock band, formed in Sydney in 1980.
 Initially associated with new wave, neo-psychedelia and indie rock, their music later came to feature slower tempos and surreal soundscapes reminiscent of dream pop and post-rock.
-Glenn A. Baker has written that "From the release of the 'She Never Said' single in November 1980, this unique Sydney-originated entity has purveyed a distinctive, ethereal, psychedelic-tinged sound which has alternatively found favour and disfavor in Australia".
+Glenn A. Baker has written that "From the release of the 'She Never Said' single in November 1980, this unique Sydney-originated entity has purveyed a distinctive, ethereal, psychedelic-tinged sound which has alternatively found favour and disfavor in Australia."
 The Los Angeles Times has described the band's music as "dense, shimmering, exquisite guitar pop".

 The Church Tracks